 Air Gaps

 Air gaps are used in sinks to prevent debris from entering drinking water or a dishwasher.
 They are a literal gap of air between the water outlet and flood level of a dishwasher.
 Air gap devices are used to prevent backflow with air gaps.
-Air gap devices are generally inexpensive and come in a variety of materials and finishes.
-They eliminate contamination risk by separating the hose that runs dirty water and the hose that runs to the drain.
-Air gap devices separate these two hoses, meaning the two hoses never intersect and contamination is impossible.
+They are generally inexpensive and come in a variety of materials and finishes.
+Air gaps eliminate contamination risk by separating the hose that runs dirty water and the hose that runs to the drain.
+Air gap devices separate these two hoses, making contamination impossible because these hoses never intersect.

 Dual inlet air gap devices can connect two dishwashers to one drain line or drain both a dishwasher and a water filtration system simultaneously.
 These devices are particularly useful if you have an under-sink reverse osmosis system and want to avoid contaminating other appliances.